Compact generators in categories of matrix factorizations: Introduction

 \section{Introduction}

-Let $k$ be an arbitrary field and let $(R,\m)$ be a regular local $k$-algebra with residue field $k$.
-We fix an element $w \in \m$ and introduce the corresponding hypersurface algebra $S = R/w$.
+Let $k$ be a field and let $(R,\m)$ be a regular local $k$-algebra of finite Krull dimension with residue field $k$.
+We fix a non-zero element $w \in \m$ and introduce the corresponding hypersurface algebra $S = R/w$.
 We are interested in the case when the hypersurface $\Spec(S)$ has an isolated singularity at $\m$.
 Singularities of this kind have been a classical object of study for centuries.
 The perspective on hypersurface singularities we take in this work is one motivated by noncommutative algebraic geometry based on differential graded categories in the sense of \cite{pantev}.
-Namely, we study a dg category which we want to think of as the category of complexes of sheaves on a hypothetical noncommutative space $\X$ attached to the singularity: the category of matrix factorizations of $w$.
+Namely, we study a dg category which we want to think of as a category of complexes of sheaves on a hypothetical noncommutative space $\X$ attached to the singularity: the category of matrix factorizations of $w$.
 In this work, we establish various properties of this category and discuss the geometric implications for $\X$.
 Specifically, we show that $\X$ is a dg affine, homologically smooth and proper noncommutative Calabi-Yau space over $k$.
+We study the derived Morita theory of matrix factorization categories which enables us to determine their Hochschild cohomology.
 We calculate the noncommutative analogues of Hodge and de Rham cohomology and show that the Hodge-to-de Rham spectral sequence degenerates.
-Furthermore, we study the derived Morita theory of matrix factorization categories which enables us to determine the Hochschild cohomology and thus the deformation theory of $\X$.\\